 - While not yet mandatory, the inclusion of Closed Captioning is preferred and may become mandatory in future years.

-- The date(s), time(s) and location(s) of exhibitions of our programmed films shall be at the discretion of the Festival, which includes online film screenings.
+- The date(s), time(s) and location(s) of exhibitions of our programmed films shall be at the discretion of the Festival, which includes potential online film screenings.

 - If selected for the Festival, all shipping and related costs for exhibition films/videos sent to the Festival must be borne by the owner.